Frequently Asked Questions

 progress probation when s/he has attempted at least 12 semester units and fails to complete more than 50% of their attempted coursework.

-What is the rule regarding the 100 limit unit?
+What is the rule regarding the 100-unit limit?

 Students who complete more than 100 units of degree applicable units will lose priority registration.
 Only

-How to Appeal the Loss of Enrollment Priority and/or BOG Fee Waiver Eligibility
+How to Appeal the Loss of Enrollment Priority and/or California College Promise Grant (formerly BOG Fee Waiver) Eligibility

 Read carefully each of the sections below.
 Then, if you meet the requirements for an exception to the regulations, you may complete and file the form titled

-Loss of Enrollment Priority and/or BOG Fee Waiver Appeal.
+Loss of Enrollment Priority and/or California College Promise Grant (formerly BOG Fee Waiver Appeal).
 You must attach a typed narrative of the reasons for the appeal and documentation if required.
 Appeals submitted without sufficient documentation will be denied.

 Submit all documents in a single packet to the Office of Admissions and Records (Room E-101).